biroj19/hello-world/README.md

 # maven-project

-added Yes, it is Simple Maven Project
+mine added Yes, it is Simple Maven Project

 it is added